 IIT Delhi is one of the top-tier institutes providing quality education in India.
 Its excellent academic reputation and placement opportunities make it one of the most popular institutes for Engineering and other programs.
 As per the faculty strength statistics released by the Council of Indian Institute of Technology in 2022, the total in-position faculty strength is over 700, including both male and female members.

-The knowledge and experience of the faculty is undoubtedly some of the major reasons for making it one of the top-ranked institutes across the globe.
-IIT Delhi Faculty members are not only experts in their respective fields but also a force that helps bridge the gap between academics and industry.
-IIT Delhi faculty includes several members who have received many awards and honors for their research.
+The knowledge and experience of the faculty are undoubtedly some of the major reasons for making it one of the top-ranked institutes across the globe.
+IIT Delhi Faculty members are experts in their respective fields, but also act to bridge the gap between academics and industry.
+IIT Delhi faculty includes several members who have received many awards and honours for their research.
 In this article, students can have a glimpse of the faculty for some of the top courses provided, along with their area of expertise, research focus, awards, etc.

 IIT Delhi CSE Faculty

-In the CSE department, over 40 faculty members are there, and almost all of them hold a PhD.
-The total count of female faculty members in the CSE department is 6.
+The department of CSE has over 40 faculty members, and almost all of them hold a PhD.
+The total count of female faculty members is 6.
 IIT Delhi CSE program is the most sought-after course with a focus on AI, Machine Learning, Data Science and Algorithms.
 Faculty members in this department are at the forefront of these disciplines, leading ground-breaking research and guiding students to become leaders in the tech industry.
 More details are as follows:

 1. IIT Delhi’s academic unit has over 40 faculty members, including the Faculty, Adjunct Faculty (Indian), Adjunct Faculty (International), and Honorary Professors.

 2. The HOD of the CSE department is Professor Naveen Garg.
 He has completed a PhD from IIT Delhi itself.
-The research area he focuses on includes Algorithms and Optimization.
+The research area he focuses on is Algorithms and Optimisation.

 3. Preeti Ranjan Panda, a faculty member of IIT Delhi’s CSE department, received the Qualcomm Faculty Award in 2024.